rChwiecko/Trivia-Trials/README.md

 ## Step by Step Guide for Making the Software
 A detailed step by step guide for building your software (compiling it from source code).
 This should include details on how to obtain and install any third party libraries.
+Running the software will automatically compile all necessary files, see the instructions below for the command and instructions to do so

+See above section for all specifications for the required libraries and third party tools

 ## Step by Step Guide for Running the Software